 - Remove stale feed items.

 - Flash briefing will automatically play the five most recent items contained in the RSS or JSON file for a feed.
 If you do not want these five items played every time a customer requests their flash briefing, then you must remove older items from the RSS or JSON file.

 - A feed's primary purpose should be to provide informative and entertaining content to customers.
 Advertising only detracts from the customer experience.
 For more information, see Alexa Skills Kit Policy Testing

 - Test your skill before you submit it for certification.

 - The Developer Portal allows you to listen to and test your skill before you submit it.
 By testing, you optimize the customer experience, and may catch issues that would result in your skill failing certification.

 - Host your feeds on fast and reliable servers.

 - Make sure your feed URL is always available and that it loads quickly.
-To do so, you should ensure that your feed is hosted on a reliable server that is fast and responsive.
+Alexa caches your content, and handles scaling for large traffic.
+However, you should still host your feed on a reliable server that is fast and responsive.
 There are many cloud providers that are relatively cheap and easy to work with.
 For example, Amazon Web Services (http://aws.amazon.com) offers options for hosting content feeds.